Arcadia-Science/2024-sensory-neuroimaging/README.md

 ### Dataset

-The raw unprocessed experimental data are stored in a Zenodo repository [ADD LINK]().
-Processed data are stored in a Zenodo repository [ADD LINK]().
+The raw and processed experimental data are stored in a [Zenodo repository](https://doi.org/10.5281/zenodo.11585535).

 ### Experiment file structure